RichardGe/composable_kernel_win_hip621/example/ck_tile/09_topk_softmax/README.md

 # topk-softmax

 This folder contains example for topk-softmax kernel using ck_tile tile-programming implementation.
 This kernel is often used in Moe model, before launching the fused-moe-gemm block.
-The input is a `token*expert` 2d matrix, will to a softmax per row(`expert`), then find the `topk` value for each row.
-Output is a `token*topk`  weight(usually fp32) and index(int32) 2d tensor
+The input is a `token*expert` 2d matrix.
+The op will do a softmax per row(`expert`), then find the `topk` value for each row.
+Output is a `token*topk`  weight(usually fp32) and index(int32) 2d tensor.

 ## build
 ```